-As maybe most of you already know, the Happy Melly One team is completely distributed.
+As probably most of you already know, the Happy Melly One team is completely distributed.
 In case you didn’t know let me tell you about our team.

 We cover four continents, five time zones, six languages, and eight people.
 The team, in different settings, has been working together since 2011.
 You can read more about our team members on this page.